 - Eleni Gesch-Karamanlidis, “Examining Difficult Conversations in Environmental Conflicts.”
 Advisor: Kevin Barge.

 - Ariadne, Gonzalez, “El Trabajo Duro: Mexican Immigrant and Transnational Domestic Workers Negotiating Work, Identity, and the Texas Border.”
-Advisor: J. Kevin Barge.
+Advisor: Kevin Barge.

 - Paul Sommer, “The Communicative Accomplishment of Knowledge Work in the Construction Industry.”
 Advisor: Joshua Barbour.